ruqyahbd/mtim/public/Notes-index.md

 [template: notes]:/
 [title: Notes from Muhammad Tim's Lectures]:/

-# Notes from Muhammad Tim's Lectures

-## Ruqyah, the Jinn, Magic, the Evil Eye, and Related Topics
+## Ruqyah, and the Jinn, Magic, the Evil Eye, and Related Topics

 ### Jinn & Black Magic - One Day Seminar